pdevis/test_web2/content/user-guide/theory/intro-to-uncertainties/index.md

 To ensure credible and reliable interpretation of environmental observations from satellites and in-situ measurements, Committee on Earth Observation Satellites (**CEOS**) has established and endorced the Quality Assurance framework for Earth Observation [(**QA4EO**)](https://qa4eo.org/).

 This framework requires that associated uncertainty information is provided for all measurements.
-Additionally, it highlights the importance of understanding the **error-covariances** in the data is.
+Additionally, it highlights the importance of understanding the **error-covariances** in the data.

 Approaches defined within QA4EO enable the EO community to develop quantitative characterisation of uncertainty in EO data.

 QA4EO developed a 5-steps approach to do an uncertainty budget.
-These 5 steps are described in the
+These 5 steps are described on [this CoMet page](user-guide/theory/QA4EO) and in the [QA4EO process document](https://qa4eo.org/docs/3_Process_Document.pdf).

 However, practically implementing these methods is not trivial and can be time consuming.

 As a way to facilitate this, the CoMet Toolkit was developed as a means to store and propagate uncertainty and error-correlation information.

-## ✔️ Uncertainty in Earth Observations (EO)
+## ✔️Other useful resources for Uncertainty in Earth Observations (EO)

-Considering the origins of this toolkit, it makes sense to dive a bit deeper into the uncertainties in the context of **Earth Observations**.

-A great resource that describes all the various aspects of uncertainty propapagtion for satellite EO data is [**FIDUCEO**](https://research.reading.ac.uk/fiduceo/).
+A great resource that describes all the various aspects of uncertainty propagation for satellite EO data is [**FIDUCEO**](https://research.reading.ac.uk/fiduceo/).

 This project provides a comprehensive guide to understanding and implementing: